How to use this media profile – This page has been created for anyone wishing to promote the “Wacky Wabbit” AJ841.

 The below five photographs are by the extremely talented – Piotr Szydło Please view his Facebook page.
 Larger photographs at the bottom of this page available to download.

 Transformation to AJ841 – A decision was made by the T6 Harvard syndicate in August 2014 to re paint G-BJST in a new colour scheme for 2015 as the current paint was looking rather tired.
-The idea to paint her as a former RAF Desert Air Force (DAF) MKII Harvard was suggested by Andy to the group and it was agreed.
-Andy subsequently got sponsorship and the transformation began.
+The idea to paint her as a former RAF Desert Air Force (DAF) MKII Harvard was suggested by Andy Goodall to the group and it was agreed.
+Andy subsequently acquired sponsorship from RS Paintwork (now Purple aviation located at Eshott airfield) and the transformation began.

 Harvard AJ841 – AJ841 was shipped directly from the USA to the Middle East on the 23rd November 1941 on the steam ship M Livanos and she was struck of charge on the 25th April 1946.

 During her time in the Middle East AJ841 saw service with 74 OTU where it is believed she would have been used for acclimatising fighter and army cooperation pilots to desert conditions.
 Records show that Harvard’s in this area were also used for conversion and continuation training for pilots on to the Hurricane and Spitfire.
 Photograph left – Jonathan Rasmussen

 Why the “Wacky Wabbit”? – This was added purely for marketing purposes, however the (W) Rabbit in the Harvard was a wartime patch from the No 5 British Flying Training school in Florida.

 Andy Goodall slightly modified it and gave it the name “Wacky Wabbit” he wanted to call it “Wicked Wabbit” however that was taken by a famous P47 Thunderbolt!
 The kids love it and it gives this beautiful Harvard an identity.